 In the US there are eight or more species of mice.
 Not all mice are the same and many prefer to live in different environments.
 Most species of mice will take up residency in homes if the opportunity presents itself.
 A few reason mice love homes include the access to year round water and the decrease in natural predators.

 Hawks and Coyotes are two of the most successful predators of mice.
 These two, and many other, critters help to control mouse and rat populations before they get to your home.
 A coyote eats about 2.5 pounds of food per day and if that food is comprised of rodents, you are looking at a consumption of 20-30 mice, rats, gophers, and other rodents per day.
 That’s a lot of rodents.

 If you have a mouse problem, take care of it quickly.
 Call us to make an appointment for extermination of mice and other rodents in your home.
-We offer quality pest control services throughout Bryan and College Station.
+We offer quality home pest control and commercial pest control services throughout Bryan and College Station.